 Typically, the smaller rural or suburban family is more prone to allergies than a large urban family that shares exposures to many different people and things.
 Those growing up in busy urban environments with crowded schools and packed subways seldom develop allergies.
 Less stringent sanitation actually makes us stronger.

 It is now acknowledged that since we have rather broadly reduced microbial exposure in society, our incidents of chronic inflammatory diseases, in addition to ordinary asthma and hay fever, have increased.
 Diseases such as diabetes type-1, multiple sclerosis, some forms of depression, and cancer have been associated because of cytokines (responsible for communicating between cells) that are implicated in lackluster immune disease response.

-One of the most severe food allergies that exists (still only 0.6% of the U.S. population), comes from that humble legume (no, it's not a nut).
+One of the most severe food allergies that exist (still only 0.6% of the U.S. population), comes from that humble legume (no, it's not a nut).
 Theories abound as to the cause.
 One interesting observation which arose was that babies that had probably been exposed to skin creams that contained one or more peanut oils, to treat diaper rash, were much more likely to develop a significant peanut allergy.

 Children that experience skin-crusting and skin-oozing diseases are up to seven times more likely to acquire a peanut allergy.
 The theory states that the mast cells just below the skin are exposed to the allergen via this highly abnormal route and develop a severe reaction to it.

 When introduced orally, even in those with a trace allergy to peanuts, the epithelial cells of the digestive tract recognized it as food with nutritional value, rather than as an allergen, and quelled the immune response.
 The body learned to accept it.